-The Five Working-Guidelines of the Scott-Morgan MND Protocol
+The Five Working-Guidelines of the Radical DisABILITY Protocol

 As with everything else in this experimental protocol, these working-guidelines are hypotheses.
 They may all be wrong.
 But for the moment they are general directions that guide everything I am experimenting with.
 They are Goals, not Rules.
 That way, it doesn’t matter if I go off course because I can then use these guidelines to head me back in the right direction.